Testing for fertility stalls in demographic and health surveys

-Comparison of two methods for testing fertility stalls in African countries
+Testing for fertility stalls in African countries

-Testing for undocumented fertility stalls in African countries
+Checking for undocumented stalls

 In this exercise, we showed that two different methods led to basically the same conclusions with respect to fertility stalls and to equivalent slopes and confidence intervals.
 This is reassuring, since cumulative period fertility can be considered as a synthetic cohort or as the sum of age-specific fertility rates.
 This finding also indicates that basic assumptions underlying both methods are likely to be fulfilled, namely the equivalence of period and cohort and the constant age pattern of fertility during the process of fertility changes.
 What the preferable method of testing is can be discussed endlessly.
 The logistic regression method tends to provide lower p-values, which suggests that it is more sensitive.
 However, the linear regression method might be more specific and seems to provide a higher p-value when the case is borderline, therefore ignoring false positives (as seen for Mozambique over the period 1995 to 2003).
 Therefore, it may be more realistic.
 In any case, both methods led to the same conclusions in most instances.